tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 Servers that support ticket requests MUST NOT echo "ticket_request" in the EncryptedExtensions message.
-A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension is in the EncryptedExtensions message.
+A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension is present in the EncryptedExtensions message.

 Clients MUST NOT change the value of TicketRequestContents.count in second ClientHello messages sent in response to a HelloRetryRequest.